fatimamahate/studybuddies/README.md

 2. Automated Testing
 3. Approval for edited posts
   - Currently, as the admin has rights of approving they have already seen and trusted the user, therefore are trusted to edit their page correctly.
 It would be better and more efficient if the post will be sent for approval.
 4. Currently, the email is optional.
 However, in the future it would be good to make it compulsory so that the email can be used for sending out newsletters regarding Study Buddies.
+Sending newsletters is feature which can be implemented in the future.

 # **Technologies Used**
 The following technologies were used: